Resilience on demand: Gathering tools for sustainable youth-led peace activism

-Empowerment through Collaboration: Young feminists shaping inclusive paths to peace in the Caucasus and beyond
+Empowerment through collaboration: Young feminists shaping inclusive paths to peace in Caucasus and beyond

-Potsdam, Germany, 1st to 8th of September.
-In the frame of this activity, 28 participants from 12 countries met for a week to explore effective and inclusive campaigning which highlights the role of war as a root cause of migration.
+Potsdam, Germany, 1st to 8th September.
+This gathering brought together 28 young participants interested in the topic of migration and involved in anti-war campaigning from 11 different European countries for a week-long exchange.
+The exchange aimed to explore effective and inclusive campaigning which focuses on the role of war as a root cause of migration.
+After the training, participants were committed to disseminating their campaign through social media and localised info events.
 More details about the project here.

 Speak up!
 Youth Grassroots Activists Forum against discrimination.